Anak (song)

 "Anak" (lit.
 'Child') is a Tagalog song written and performed by Filipino folk singer Freddie Aguilar.
 It made the finals for the inaugural 1978 Metropop Song Festival held in Manila.
 It became an international hit, and was translated into 51 languages.
 The lyrics speak of Filipino family values.
 The current copyright owner of the song is Star Music, a recording company owned and operated by the Philippine media conglomerate ABS-CBN Corporation.
 It was produced by Celso Llarina of VST & Co, with an arrangement by D'Amarillo (Doming Amarillo).
 Tito Sotto was the executive producer for this song as well as its album of the same name.
 It is the best-selling single by a Filipino artist of all time.

 Inspiration and composition

 Freddie Aguilar left home at the age of 18 without graduating from school.
 His father, who had wanted him to be a lawyer, was disappointed.
 Aguilar traveled to faraway places carrying with him only his guitar.
 With no one to guide and discipline him, he got into gambling.
 Realizing and regretting his mistakes five years later, Aguilar composed "Anak", a song of remorse and apology to his parents.
 He went back home and asked for forgiveness from his parents, who welcomed him with open arms.
-After his father read the lyrics of "Anak", the two became closer.
-His father died not long after.
+After his father read the lyrics of "Anak", a profound reconciliation occurred between them, fostering a significant closer bond; regrettably, his father died not long after.
 According to Felipe de Leon, Jr., an authority on Philippine music, the song was composed in a Western style but has aspects of pasyon.